 A study done in 2012 found that, of the 14 copper sulfide mines producing nearly all copper in the United States, 92% failed to contain seepage, and every single one spilled toxic waste into the surrounding environment.
 Some like to refer to Marquette County’s Eagle Mine as the model for environmentally sound mining, yet even Eagle Mine has experienced spills and several instances of high levels of chronic wastewater toxicity.

 Highland Copper was considered for a $50 million taxpayer-funded grant from the Michigan Strategic Fund's SOAR fund in 2024.
 That grant made it through the MSF, but was halted twice by the Michigan Senate Appropriations Committee due to massive public opposition and the corporate handout nature of the funding.
-This grant expires in September 2025.
+It was revived again in 2025 as a budget earmark, which was again rejected by the Michigan legislature in October 2025.

 Reeling from their continued underperformance in the private investor market, Copperwood Mine proponents are pushing harder than ever to use our state and federal taxpayer money to fund this dangerous project.

-Copperwood’s lack of funding is their weakest point, and how our opposition can be successful.
-Complete the action items at the top of this page to voice your opposition to the project and show investors and state authorities that we won't stand for the destruction of our lakeshore.
+Copperwood’s lack of funding is their weakest point, so it's important to highlight our resistance in this area.
+Complete the action items below to voice your opposition to the project and show investors and state authorities that we won't stand for the destruction of our lakeshore.

 For more information about the Copperwood Mine's impact and how it will, if built, affect our environment, economic and cultural wellbeing, visit our partners at Protecttheporkies.com.
 Make sure you're on both of our mailing lists to stay updated about this and other issues facing the Superior watershed.